10 Small Things That Make a Big Difference to How You Feel

 4. Step Outside for Ten Minutes

-Natural environments — even a street with a few trees, a garden, a patch of sky — reduce cortisol, lower blood pressure, and activate the part of the nervous system responsible for rest and recovery.
+Natural environments — even a street with a few trees, a patch of sky — reduce cortisol and activate the part of the nervous system responsible for rest and recovery.
 Ten minutes is enough to feel the shift.
+I know this because I feel it every time.

 If you can do nothing else for yourself today, do this.